-- $((\frac{1}{0}))$ (q) Tangible personal property.
-"Tangible personal property" has its ordinary meaning. - $((\frac{p}{p}))$ (r) Testing.
-"Testing" means activities performed to establish or determine the properties, qualities, and limitations of tangible personal property. - ( $(\frac{\epsilon}{eq})$ )) (s) Testing operation.
+- (q) Tangible personal property.
+"Tangible personal property" has its ordinary meaning. - (r) Testing.
+"Testing" means activities performed to establish or determine the properties, qualities, and limitations of tangible personal property. - (s) Testing operation.
 "Testing operation" means the testing of tangible personal property for a manufacturer or processor for hire.
 A testing operation begins at the point where the tangible personal property enters the testing site and ends at the point where the tangible personal property leaves the testing site.
 The term also includes that portion of a cogeneration project that is used to generate power for consumption within the site of which the cogeneration project is an integral part.
 The term does not include the production of electricity by a light and power business as defined in RCW 82.16.010 or the preparation of food products on the premises of a person selling food products at retail.
 The testing operation is defined in terms of a process occurring at a location.
 To be eligible as a qualifying use of M&E, the use must take place within the testing operation, unless specifically excepted by law. - (3) Retail sales and use tax exemptions.
-The M&E exemptions provide retail sales and use tax exemptions for machinery and equipment used directly in a manufacturing operation or research and development operation, ((with the exception of)) except for such sales or use relating to marijuana effective June 12, 2014.
-Sales of or charges made for labor and services rendered in respect to installing, repairing, cleaning, altering, or improving qualifying machinery and equipment are also exempt from sales tax, ((with the exception of)) except for such sales or charges relating to marijuana effective June 12, 2014.
-However, because the exemption is limited to items with a useful life of one year or more, some charges for repair, labor, services, and replacement parts may not be eligible for the exemption.
+The M&E exemptions provide retail sales and use tax exemptions for machinery and equipment used directly in a manufacturing operation or research and development operation, except for such sales or use relating to marijuana effective June 12, 2014.
+Sales of or charges made for labor and services rendered in respect to installing, repairing, cleaning, altering, or improving ((qualifying)) machinery and equipment are also exempt from retail sales and use tax, but only if the machinery and equipment is qualifying M&E under RCW 82.08.02565 or 82.12.02565, except for such sales or charges relating to marijuana effective June 12, 2014. ((However, because the exemption is limited to items with a useful life of one year or more, some charges for repair, labor, services, and replacement parts may not be eligible for the exemption.
 In the case of labor and service charges that cover both qualifying and nonqualifying repair and replacement parts, the labor and services charges are presumed to be exempt.
-If all of the parts are nonqualifying, the labor and service charge is not exempt, unless the parts are incidental to the service being performed, such as cleaning, calibrating, and adjusting qualifying machinery and equipment.
+If all of the parts are nonqualifying, the labor and service charge is not exempt, unless the parts are incidental to the service being performed, such as cleaning, calibrating, and adjusting qualifying machinery and equipment.))